fakiolinho/react-unit-testing-selectors/README.md

 ### Redux-thunk

 Because of [redux-thunk](https://github.com/gaearon/redux-thunk) we can have action creators that return a function instead of an action so we can perform asynchronous dispatching.
 Redux-thunk under the hood uses Promises.
-If you need more power in your hands i highly recommend [redux-saga](https://github.com/redux-saga/redux-saga).
+If you need more power in your hands i highly recommend [redux-saga](https://github.com/redux-saga/redux-saga) which uses generators.

 ### Express